 - Gluten Free, Vegan Cookies – Gluten Free Butter Cookies, Gluten Free Gingerbread Cookies, Gluten Free Chocolate Chip Cookies, Gluten Free & Vegan Meringue Cookies (use this recipe to make Vegan Macarons too)

 - Gluten Free Muffins – Gluten Free Cranberry Muffins, Gluten Free Zucchini Muffins

 - Other Gluten Free Desserts – No Bake Vegan Cheesecake & Gluten Free Pumpkin Scones

-- Special Beverages – So Delicious Vegan Egg Nog; Apple Cider; Vegan Mochas – This can be made Sugar & Coffee Free too without anyone knowing!
+- Special Beverages – So Delicious Vegan Egg Nog; Apple Cider; Vegan Mochas (so good you can sneak in the caffeine free, sugar free beverage without anyone knowing the difference)

 NOTE: If you are cooking a meal or dish for somebody with life threatening allergies, it is VERY IMPORTANT to avoid ALL cross contamination with your other foods.
 I can’t stress this enough… I know people that can have an allergic reactions from just smelling peanuts, and others who react from residual traces of dairy.
 When in doubt ask & take the extra steps to avoid a catastrophe.

 I’d love to hear your ideas on how you accommodate special diets around the Holidays… What ingredients do you avoid and what dishes do you make?